-During classroom changes, students will walk 6 feet apart, following a two-way traffic flow in most areas of the middle school.
-Traffic will flow one-way in the area by the Jag Commons.
-There will be frequent opportunities for students to sanitize their hands throughout the day, including before breaks and after break.
+During classroom changes, students walk six feet apart, following a two-way traffic flow in most areas of the middle school.
+Traffic flows one-way in the area by the Jag Commons.
+There are frequent opportunities for students to sanitize their hands throughout the day, including before breaks and after break.